Skip to main content

 Kalembula

-Sweet potato leaves cooked as a nutritious green vegetable, often with groundnut sauce.
-High in vitamins and a common accompaniment to Nshima.
+Sweet potato leaves cooked down as a green vegetable, often in groundnut sauce.
+High in vitamins and a regular partner to Nshima.

 Impwa